PyPSA/PyPSA/doc/introduction.rst

 contrast to PYPOWER, PyPSA has an easier-to-use data model (objects and pandas DataFrames instead of numpy arrays), support for time-varying data inputs and support for multiply-connected networks using both AC and DC.
+PyPSA uses some of the sparse-matrix constructs from PYPOWER.